drclaireslee/WebPage/README.md

 # Server Folder
 This is where all of the back-end work will be stored (Express server, Node Server, Database, etc.) using Node.js.

+- 12/08/2025:
+    - Use of vercel blob to store images related to team members
 - 11/09/2025 - 11/13/2025: Creation of the authentication server, login page, initial database setup, and status codes for API calls
 - 10/25/2025: Intialization of the Backend Node server.